raizen74/aws-sysops/README.md

 - Enable fast snapshot to restore on a snapshot to ensure that the EBS volumes created from it are fully-initialized at creation and instantly deliver all of their provisioned performance.

 ## EFS
+There are two throughput modes to choose from for your file system, `Bursting Throughput` and `Provisioned Throughput`:

+- With `Bursting Throughput` mode, throughput on Amazon EFS scales as the size of your file system in the EFS Standard or One Zone storage class grows.

+- With `Provisioned Throughput` mode, you can instantly provision the throughput of your file system (in MiB/s) independent of the amount of data stored.

 To track the number of Amazon EC2 instances that are connected to a file system, you can monitor the `Sum` statistic of the `ClientConnections` metric.
 To calculate the average `ClientConnections` for periods greater than one minute, divide the sum by the number of minutes in the period.

 **EFS mount helper**: